National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Other fishing opportunities are available at nearby Sotcher and Starkweather Lakes.
 For more information on regulations and limits, please visit the California Department of Fish and Game site.

-While not quite the Serengetti of the Sierra, Devils Postpile does boast 97 species of birds and all of the classic Sierran charismatic megafauna, such as black bears, coyotes, mule deer, and pine martens.
-The wildlife in the Postpile tends to be primarily crepuscular, meaning active and dawn and dusk.
+Devils Postpile has 115 species of birds and all of the classic Sierran charismatic megafauna, such as black bears, coyotes, mule deer, and pine martens.
+The wildlife in the monument tends to be primarily crepuscular, meaning active at dawn and dusk.
 For wildlife watchers, the best time to visit is early morning or in the evening.

 Road Biking

-Cycling the road into the Red's Meadow Valley is certainly a scenic adventure.
+Cycling the road into the Reds Meadow Valley is a scenic adventure.
 If you are interested in biking into Reds Meadow, please consider the following advisories:

 • To avoid head-on collisions, do not pass stopped or slowed traffic as they may be waiting for an oncoming vehicle to pass safely.

 • On the downhill stretch into Reds Meadow, the road speed limit is 15 mph.
-Under California State Law, this speed limit applies to both cyclists and vehicles.
+By law, this speed limit applies to both cyclists and vehicles.

 • Downhill traffic must yield to uphill traffic and must stay to the right.

-• The road is narrow, winding and steep.
-Make sure your brakes are in good shape before beginning your descent.
+• The road is narrow, winding, and steep.
+Be sure your brakes are in good condition before beginning your descent.

 • Riding into the valley during peak visitation times (11:00 a.m. to 4:00 p.m.) is not recommended.

-• Be advised: there is a speed bump on the road into Devils Postpile National Monument.
+• There is a speed bump on the road into Devils Postpile National Monument.

 • Helmets are recommended for all riders and are required for riders under 18 years of age.